DryoX/Bot-Maybe/README.md

   * When its done simpley fill all the missing parts at the bot, such as the token,api,ect!

 2.Run the bot!

+I've made the bat file! you can use that! bot if you want to create one, then ok!

   * make a note file
   * write this!